Sports in Minnesota: Open Wheel

-Perhaps the most successful driver from Minnesota is Tommy Milton.
+One of the most well-known drivers from Minnesota is Tommy Milton.
 Milton became the first driver to win two Indianapolis 500s with his wins in 1921 and 1923.
-Amazingly, Milton was completely blind in his right eye.
+Milton was completely blind in his right eye.
 In 2007 Rochester's Leilani Munter became the fourth woman in history to compete in the Indy Pro Series, the development league of IndyCar.

 The aforementioned Brainerd International Raceway also hosts a 3-mile road course, which held a USAC race in 1969 among other events.

 Rally

 Rally America, based out of Golden Valley, holds an annual event in the woodlands near Bemidji.
 Known as the Ojibwe Forests Rally, the event is held near the end of August each year.
 Rally America also holds events in Michigan, Missouri, Oregon, Washington, Pennsylvania, Maine, and Colorado.
-X-Games superstar, Travis Pastrana, is a regular in the series.

 World of Outlaws

 There is a yearly World of Outlaws (WoO) sprint car event held at Princeton Raceway.
-Known as the PolyDome Princeton Nationals, the event is most likely held at the track due to WoO driver, Craig Dollansky, being from nearby Elk River.
-The 1/4 mile track leads to some exciting, action-packed racing.
+Known as the PolyDome Princeton Nationals, the event is held at the track due to WoO driver, Craig Dollansky, being from nearby Elk River.